Meowrin/al-guides-temporary/OpSi.md

 #### Overworld map:

-- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: operation coins and tech tokens.
-We currently don't know much but using the operation coins liberally is fine like patching up your fleet.
+- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: Operation Supply Coins and Special Item Tokens.
+We currently don't know much but using the supply coins liberally is fine, they are pretty abundant.
-- Includes regions that cost AP to enter (story regions cost 0 AP to enter and 0 AP to scan if they allow you).
+- Regions that cost AP to enter (story regions (has red/green exclamation mark on it cost 0 AP to enter and 0 AP to scan if they allow you).
 After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately.

 ### Regional maps and effects/point of interest:

-- Think of it as normal maps in every chapter in main campaign
+- Think of it as normal maps in every chapter in main campaign (and AP as the 10 oil cost to enter).
+Harder region cost more AP (80 AP region has level 114 mobs and 118 boss, 60 AP has level 103-104, 108 boss)
 - Every fleet has their movement restricted in turns (much like event maps where you have limited movement tiles).
 Same concept here but turns actually have an effect on the map.
-The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime discovering elite fleets (enhanced enemies with modules and more drops)
+The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime, discovering elite fleets (enhanced enemies with modules and more drops) when you meet them on the map
-- Recon reveal the entire map so scanning mode will reveal hidden cache more effectively.
+- Recon reveal the entire map so scanning mode will reveal hidden cache easier.

 #### Modules
 Offense, Defense, Healing modules all either buff or debuff your fleet in battle.
 You can increase it with items or modules collected in the map

 #### Main OpSiren Story
 First time you enter an area for the story it costs no AP, it will cost AP after that.
-They also do not give EXP.
+They also do not give EXP except the boss fight iirc.

 #### Map stars
 - Each map has 5 stars you can get.
 Press information -> exploration progress to show the  objectives for the current area.
 3 objectives are revealed on the first time you enter an area.
 [Intel] can spawn [randomly(?)] revealing an additional star requirement.
-- Star rewards are claimed at ports
+- Star rewards can be claimed at ports. (there's like over 50 regions so dw about rushing this content)

 #### Siren floating rewards
 Seems to spawn 5 interest points, you can only collect up to 3, 2 will always sink regardless of turns taken.